tidyverse/tidyverse.org/content/blog/tuning-delights/index.md

 </div>

-These interface is hopefully less overwhelming for users.
+This interface is hopefully less overwhelming for users.
 When the messages attached to these issues aren't enough to debug the issue, the complete set of information about the issues lives inside of the tuning result object, and can be retrieved with `collect_notes(tuning_res)`.
 To turn off the interactive logging, set the `verbose` control option to `TRUE`.

 ## Speedups